BuzzteeBear/OpenXR-MotionCompensation/userguide/OpenXR-MotionCompensation_User_Guide.md

 ### Graphical overlay
 You can enable/disable the overlay using the `toggle_overlay` shortcut.
 It displays a marker in your headset view for:
-- the current neutral position of the reference tracker. **Note that the position of the marker does not represent the tracker/cor position before tracker calibration**
+- the currently calibrated neutral position of the reference tracker. **Note that the position of the marker does __not__ represent the tracker/cor position __before__ tracker calibration**
-  - for a virtual tracker the neutral position corresponds to the center of rotation currently configured.
-The marker uses the following color coding:
+  - the reference marker uses the following color coding:
     - blue arrow points upwards
     - green arrow points forward
     - red arrow points to the right
-  - for a physical tracker (`controller` or `vive`) the orientation of the marker is depending on the runtime implementation and doesn't really matter for functionality
+- the tracker position, if mc is currently active.
-- the current tracker position, if mc is currently active.
-This marker's colorcoding uses:
+  - the active marker's colorcoding displays:
     - cyan instead of blue
     - yellow instead of green
     - magenta instead of red

 ### Connection Loss
 OXRMC can detect whether a reference tracker isn't available anymore if: